vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 **Programmatic Example**

-Here is the simplest example of a chat room (i.e. mediator) with users (i.e. colleagues) sending messages to each other.
+Here is the simplest example of a chat room (i.e., mediator) with users (i.e., colleagues) sending messages to each other.

-First of all, we have the mediator i.e. the chat room
+First of all, we have the mediator, i.e., the chat room

 ```vala
 interface ChatRoomMediator : Object {